nf-core/rnaseq/README.md

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
 Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!

+## Online videos

+A short talk about the history, current status and functionality on offer in this pipeline was given on [8th February 2022](https://nf-co.re/events/2022/bytesize-32-nf-core-rnaseq) as part of the nf-core/bytesize series.

+You can find numerous talks on the [nf-core events page](https://nf-co.re/events) from various topics including writing pipelines/modules in Nextflow DSL2, using nf-core tooling, running nf-core pipelines as well as more generic content like contributing to Github.
+Please check them out!

 ## Pipeline summary

 The SRA download functionality has been removed from the pipeline (`>=3.2`) and ported to an independent workflow called [nf-core/fetchngs](https://nf-co.re/fetchngs).
 You can provide `--nf_core_pipeline rnaseq` when running nf-core/fetchngs to download and auto-create a samplesheet containing publicly available samples that can be accepted directly as input by this pipeline.